pureskillgg/glhf/README.md

 This library trivializes creating powerful AWS Lambda handler functions with minimal boilerplate.

-This created a Lambda that invokes another lambda:
+This creates a handler that invokes another AWS Lambda function:

 ```javascript
 import { asClass } from 'awilix'